mpv-player/mpv/DOCS/man/options.rst

     includes special protocols and anything that doesn't refer to normal files.
     Local files and HTTP links on the other hand are always considered safe.

-    Note that ``--playlist`` always loads all entries, so you use that instead if you really have the need for this functionality.
+    Note that ``--playlist`` always loads all entries, so you should use that instead if you really have the need for this functionality.

 ``--loop-file=<N|inf|no>``
     Loop a single file N times. ``inf`` means forever, ``no`` means normal